 - 6 ounces mini marshmallows

-- Preheat the oven to 340°F and line a 20x20 inch baking pan with parchment, leaving an overhand on all sides.
+- Preheat the oven to 340°F and line an 8x8 inch baking pan with parchment, leaving an overhand on all sides.

 Make the cookie dough: